florist-notes/CNN-GoogLeNet/README.md

 Overview
 -
 When we first take a look at the structure of GoogLeNet ( above gif ), we notice immediately that not everything is happening sequentially, as seen in previous architectures.
 We have pieces of the network that are happening in parallel as well.
-'GoogLeNet' is a 22 layer deep Convolutional Neural Network architecture with considerable computational efficiency, introduced in 2014 by [Christian Szegedy](https://research.google.com/pubs/ChristianSzegedy.html), [Wei Liu](https://scholar.google.com/citations?user=yFMX138AAAAJ), [Yangqing Jia](https://scholar.google.com/citations?user=mu5Y2rYAAAAJ), [Pierre Sermanet](https://scholar.google.com/citations?user=0nPi5YYAAAAJ), [Scott Reed](https://scholar.google.com/citations?user=jEANvfgAAAAJ&hl=en), [Dragomir Anguelov](http://dblp.uni-trier.de/pers/hd/a/Anguelov:Dragomir), [Dumitru Erhan](https://scholar.google.co.in/citations?user=wfGiqXEAAAAJ&hl=en), [Vincent Vanhoucke](https://research.google.com/pubs/VincentVanhoucke.html) and [Andrew Rabinovich](https://scholar.google.co.in/citations?user=qn1ejaQAAAAJ&hl=en)
+'GoogLeNet' is a 22 layer deep Convolutional Neural Network architecture with considerable computational efficiency, introduced in 2014 by [Christian Szegedy](https://research.google.com/pubs/ChristianSzegedy.html), [Wei Liu](https://scholar.google.com/citations?user=yFMX138AAAAJ), [Yangqing Jia](https://scholar.google.com/citations?user=mu5Y2rYAAAAJ), [Pierre Sermanet](https://scholar.google.com/citations?user=0nPi5YYAAAAJ), [Scott Reed](https://scholar.google.com/citations?user=jEANvfgAAAAJ&hl=en), [Dragomir Anguelov](http://dblp.uni-trier.de/pers/hd/a/Anguelov:Dragomir), [Dumitru Erhan](https://scholar.google.co.in/citations?user=wfGiqXEAAAAJ&hl=en), [Vincent Vanhoucke](https://research.google.com/pubs/VincentVanhoucke.html) and [Andrew Rabinovich](https://scholar.google.co.in/citations?user=qn1ejaQAAAAJ&hl=en).
+The GoogLeNet is spelled so and not GoogleNet, in order to pay homage to [LeNet](https://github.com/SKKSaikia/CNN-LeNet).
+This community is supportive and homely :)

 Architecture
 -